-All employees at the academy and the Local Governing Body come into contact with a significant volume of data and information in relation to pupils, staff, academy activities and many other matters.
+All Trust employees and the Local Governing Body come into contact with a significant volume of data and information in relation to pupils, staff, academy activities and many other matters.
 There is an obligation to read and observe the requirements of the Data Protection Act.